6 Essential Categories for Goal Setting: Thoughtful Questions to Inspire your New Years Resolutions

 Spiritual: Finding Purpose and Meaning

-• What gives my life meaning and fulfilment?
+• What gives my life meaning and fulfillment?

 • What reflective practices, like journaling, meditation, or spending time in nature, can I incorporate into my life?